 Looking for a simple 4th of July craft for kids?
 These patriotic necklaces are super easy to make and provide a wonderful opportunity for patterning and fine motor practice.

-Are you following our Patriotic Crafts for Kids Pinterest board?
+Follow our Patriotic Crafts for Kids Pinterest board!

 *This post was originally published on June 25, 2014 and has since been updated.

 4th of July Craft for Kids: Patriotic Necklace

 - String or thin yarn